 Guernsey Companies Listing in the UK

-As at 31 January 2017, there were 32 Guernsey companies listed on AIM and 92 Guernsey companies listed on the LSE's main market (which now includes the Specialist Fund Segment) making Guernsey the most popular jurisdiction after the UK for companies listed.
+In addition, Guernsey has for some time been the domicile of choice for non-UK companies listing on the main market of the London Stock Exchange (“LSE”) and the Alternative Investment Market (“AIM”).
+As at 31 December 2020, there were over 100 Guernsey companies listed on AIM and the LSE’s main market (which now includes the Specialist Fund Segment), the majority of which are investment funds, making Guernsey the most popular jurisdiction after the UK for companies listed.
+Guernsey companies may also list on, and a number are listed on, stock markets in a large number of other financial centres around the world, including the New York Stock Exchange (“NYSE”), the Hong Kong Stock Exchange, the Tokyo Stock Exchange and exchanges in Toronto, Johannesburg, Australia and Frankfurt.
 The Island has developed expertise in the set up and administration of a range of entities from major corporations to niche investment vehicles.

-- Guernsey is a well-positioned and leading offshore financial centre
+Guernsey is a well-positioned and leading offshore financial centre

-The island is located in the same time zone as London and is easily accessible from both the UK and the major European centres.
+The Island is located in the same time zone as London and is easily accessible from both the UK and the major European centres.

-- Flexible corporate law
+Flexible corporate law

+Guernsey company law offers a number of different corporate vehicles providing a flexible framework that enables capital structures to be tailored to the specific needs of investors.
 Furthermore, Guernsey company law omits aspects of company laws from other jurisdictions that investors find problematic or restrictive.
 For example, financial assistance is allowed (provided that the company is solvent) and a company’s ability to pay a dividend or other distribution (which can be paid out of share capital) is dependent on the company’s solvency, rather than a need to have sufficient distributable profits.

 Ease of trading in shares

 Shares in Guernsey companies can be traded in uncertificated form through CREST without the need for depositary receipts required for many non-UK shares in CREST.

 No UK stamp tax charges on trades

 Unlike UK equities, shares in Guernsey companies can be traded through CREST without attracting UK stamp tax charges (as long as the company’s shares register is maintained outside the UK).

 Guernsey holding companies typically pay income tax at 0% and are not subject to capital gains tax.
 Generally, collective investment vehicles can also benefit from income tax exemption.
-Guernsey does not levy withholding tax on dividends and other distribution paid to companies or non-Guernsey resident persons and does not levy withholding tax on interest.
+Guernsey does not levy withholding tax on dividends and other distributions paid to companies or non-Guernsey resident persons and does not levy withholding tax on interest.
 There is no Guernsey stamp tax on share transfers/sales.